mzlogin/vim-markdown-toc/README.md

 You can view [here][1] to know differences between *GFM* and *Redcarpet* style toc links.

-### Update existing table of contents manually
+### Update existing table of contents

 Generally you don't need to do this, existing table of contents will auto update on save by default.

-If you want do it manually, just use `:UpdateToc` command.
+The `:UpdateToc` command, which is designed to update toc manually, can only work when `g:vmt_auto_update_on_save` turned off, and keep insert fence.

 ## Options